PAIR-code/facets/facets_overview/README.md

 df =  pd.DataFrame({'num' : [1, 2, 3, 4], 'str' : ['a', 'a', 'b', None]})
 proto = GenericFeatureStatisticsGenerator().ProtoFromDataFrames([{'name': 'test', 'table': df}])
 ```

+## Large Datasets

+The python code in this repository for generating feature stats only works on datasets that are small enough to fit into memory on your local machine.
+For distributed generation of feature stats for large datasets, check out the independently-developed [Facets Overview Spark project](https://github.com/gopro/facets-overview-spark).

 # Visualization

 A proto can easily be visualized in a Jupyter notebook using the installed nbextension.